 MICHAEL R. DuPONT (Commissioner; Treasurer), of Red Bank, Monmouth County.
 Mr. DuPont is a partner in the law firm McKenna, DuPont, Higgins & Stone.
+He serves as a member of the Red Bank Borough Council and chairman of its Finance Committee.
 He has worked on the transition teams of Governor Jon S. Corzine and former Governor James E. McGreevey.
 He serves as President of the Garden State Arts Foundation.
 Mr. DuPont earned a B.A. in Political Science and Business Administration from Loyola University and a J.D. from the John Marshall Law School.
 Mr. DuPont's term expired in February 2013, and he is currently serving in a hold-over capacity.

 RAYMOND M. POCINO (Commissioner), of Moorestown, Burlington County.
 Mr. Pocino is a 50-year member of the Laborers International Union of North America (LIUNA) and holds the title of President Emeritus with the 3,500-member Construction & General Laborers Local 172 in Trenton.
 He has been manager of the Eastern Region Office of LIUNA since 1995 and serves on its Executive Board.
-He also serves on the Executive Board of the New Jersey AFL-CIO and on the board of the Port Authority of New York & New Jersey.
+He also serves on the Executive Board of the New Jersey AFL-CIO and on the board of the Port

+Authority of New York & New Jersey.
 He is serving his fifth term on the Authority.
 Mr. Pocino's term expired in February 2011, and he is currently serving in a hold-over capacity.

 ULISES E. DIAZ (Commissioner), of Rutherford, Bergen County.
-Mr. Diaz is employed at Horizon Blue Cross Blue Shield of New Jersey, where he is responsible for the development of government affairs activities and legislative programs for New Jersey.
-He previously was employed in a similar capacity at Verizon Communications.
-Mr. Diaz also worked at United Water New Jersey for several years, where he was responsible for all external affairs activities, including government and public affairs, communications and business development.
+Mr. Diaz is employed at Verizon Communications, where he is responsible for the development of Verizon's government affairs activities and legislative programs for New Jersey.
+He previously was employed at United Water New Jersey for several years, where he was responsible for all external affairs activities, including government and public affairs, communications and business development.
 He holds a B.A. in Business Administration from Rutgers University.
 Mr. Diaz's term expires in November 2018.